• Skip to primary navigation

 How To Cancel An Uber Eats Order As A Driver

 If you’re an Uber Eats driver, you might be wondering whether you can cancel an order that you’ve already accepted.
 The short answer is, yes, you can cancel an Uber Eats order after you’ve accepted it.
 Indeed, it can be a smart move to cancel orders.
-The most common reason to cancel an Uber Eats delivery that you’ve accepted is if you get to the restaurant and discover it has an unreasonably long wait.
-Another reason you might cancel an order is if the order is going in a direction that you don’t want to go.
+The most common reason to cancel an Uber Eats order that you’ve accepted is if you get to the restaurant and discover it has an unreasonably long wait.
+Another reason you might cancel an order is if the order is going in a direction that you don’t want to go or you accidentally accepted the order.

 To cancel an Uber Eats order as a delivery driver, here’s what you do: